sesam-community/salesforce/README.md

     #### query params
     * `since`: Optional.
 Data updated after _since_ value will be delivered.
 CAnnot be older then 30 days ago due to Salesforce REST API limitations.
     * `where`: Optional.
 Applicable to GET method condition that will be appended to SOQL select query.
+    * `extra_attributes`: Optional.
+CSV of extra attributes to fetch.
+Fex, 'Createdby.name'.
+N.B.
+Transit encoding of datetime fields is not supported on these attributes.
     * `do_create_if_key_is_empty`: Optional.
 Applicable to POST/PUT/PATCH requests.
 Allows creation of object when the objectkey cannot be determined.

 ___